sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 > ## **Contribution**

-Most of the questions are gathered from interviews taken and given by my colleagues and friends.
 Contribution to this guide is welcome.
 You can either write to me or **you can pull this repository**.
 Credits will definitely be given to your name aside the question.
 {: .notice}

 ---